Musiliu Obanikoro: Background

 Musiliu Olatunde Obanikoro was born in Lagos.
-He is from Bakare family of Ita-Ado in Isale Eko, Ikare and Ilashe in Amuwo Odofin Local Government of Lagos State, the Obanikoro (Ajayi-Bembe) family of Lagos and Idoluwole (Ojo Local Government of Lagos), and the Eletu-Odibo (Oshobile) family of Isale-Eko, Lagos.

-He attended Saint Patrick Catholic School, Idumagbo, Lagos and Ahmadiyya College (Anwar-ul/Islam College) Agege.
-He worked briefly as a Clerical Officer at LSHMBS, and at Union Bank as a Clerk before traveling overseas for further studies.
-While in the US, he attended Texas Southern University where he earned his B.Sc degree in Public Affairs and Master's Degree in Public Administration (M. P. A).
+He attended Saint Patrick Catholic School (Idumagbo, Lagos) and Ahmadiyya College (Anwar-ul/Islam College; Agege).
+While in the United States, he attended Texas Southern University where he earned his B.Sc degree in Public Affairs and Master's Degree in Public Administration (M.P.A).

 He served as an intern with Houston adult Probation Department, Houston, Texas.
 He worked as a social worker and later as the Head of the adolescent unit with Little Flower Children Service (an agency affiliated with New York City Department of Social Service).

-He is an honorary citizen of Glenarden, Maryland and Little Rock, Arkansas.

 Early political career

 He returned to Nigeria in 1989 and started his political career immediately.
 He was appointed as Caretaker Committee Chairman of Surulere Local Government (National Republican Convention); he was elected as the State Deputy Chairman (NRC); appointed by Governor Otedola’s administration as Director, LASBULK (Lagos State Bulk Purchasing Corporation); and member, Lagos State Football Association.
 He has served as Delegate to Local Government Congress, State Congress, and National Convention.
 He has also served as Elected State Secretary, Justice Forum.
 He was also the Chairman, Lagos Island Local Government.

 He was a national Executive member, Grassroots Democratic Movement (GDM) under the military government of General Sani Abacha.

 He was appointed State Commissioner for Home Affairs and Culture in 1999 and served for four years before he was elected Senator of the Federal republic of Nigeria.